MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/ports.md

 >  Before you install these site systems, ensure that the remote registry service is running on the site system server and that you have specified a site system installation account if the site system is in a different Active Directory forest without a trust relationship.

 ###  <a name="BKMK_PortsClientInstall"></a> Ports used by Configuration Manager client installation
 The ports that are using during client installation depend on the client deployment method.
-See **Ports Used During Configuration Manager Client Deployment** in the [Windows Firewall and port settings for clients in System Center Configuration Manager](../../../core/clients/deploy/windows-firewall-and-port-settings-for-clients.md) topic for a list of ports for each client deployment method.
+For a list of ports for each client deployment method, see **Ports Used During Configuration Manager Client Deployment** in the [Windows Firewall and port settings for clients in System Center Configuration Manager](../../../core/clients/deploy/windows-firewall-and-port-settings-for-clients.md) topic.
 For information about how to configure Windows Firewall on the client for client installation and post-installation communication, see [Windows Firewall and port settings for clients in System Center Configuration Manager](../../../core/clients/deploy/windows-firewall-and-port-settings-for-clients.md).

 ###  <a name="BKMK_MigrationPorts"></a> Ports used by migration
 The site server that runs migration uses several ports to connect to applicable sites in the source hierarchy to gather data from the source sites' SQL Server database, and to share distribution points.